 It’s important to remember that the AutoCount that WaveBasis displays is one of potentially several (or many) possible valid counts that the pattern recognition engine has looked at and evaluated.
 WaveBasis has selected the count that is statistically most likely to accurately describe the current market context.
 In many cases, to better understand the risk associated with a trade you may be considering, and to tip the probabilities further in your favor, it is advisable to also consider alternate wave counts.

-The Wave Count Forecast gadget is a great way to learn how to read and interpret Elliott Wave counts.
-The gadget automatically interprets wave counts for you and provides forecasts at multiple timeframes in easy to understand written commentary.
+TIP: The Wave Count Forecast gadget is a great way to learn how to read and interpret Elliott Wave counts.
+The gadget automatically interprets wave counts for you and provides forecasts at multiple timeframes in easy-to-understand written commentary.